Secondary / Tertiary Crushing

 • Wear cost per ton matters more than the last bit of particle shape.

-• You need long continuous duty with tight CSS and predictable liner life.
+• You need long continuous duty and want to compare closed-side-setting control and measured liner life.

 What we need to size a PF crusher